nsping13/GAN-Steerability-without-optimization/README.md

 You are also invited to explore Imagenet classes [here](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)

 ## Cite
-If you are using this code and refernces, please cite us:
+If you are using this code and, please cite us:

 @article{spingarn2020gan,